AsteriskAmpersand/Ice-Experimental/README.md

   - Clutch Claw Boost skill (Shaver Decoration) no longer has any effect for now.

 ### ──────────【 Monster Hitzones 】────────── ###
-Since Capcom balanced Monster hitzone values (HZV) in Master Rank to accommodate the powerful effects of softening, some Monster hitzone values have been rebalanced with the following general goals:
-- Compensate for the Clutch Claw nerfs as necessary.
-- Ensure all hunter weapons have primary weakzones to aim for, without the need for softening.
-- Ensure that secondary weakzones that previously required softening, are either always weakzones or can still become weakzones.
+Monster hitzone values (HZV) have been rebalanced in Master Rank to compensate for reduction in Clutch Claw power.
+All weapons have a primary weakzone to aim for, without the need for softening.
+Some secondary weakzones that previously required softening to active, are now either always weakzones or can still become weakzones through softening.
+Additionally, some monsters have had their existing element weakness amplified so that bringing element is more of an option.

-Full details for individual monsters can be found here: https://docs.google.com/spreadsheets/d/1nzN2zYD1VbeEuKGlrYPRDZPHjfyy0y-SawwSEaTZ8OQ/edit?usp=sharing
+Full details for individual monsters can be found on our HZV Rework spreadsheet: https://docs.google.com/spreadsheets/d/1nzN2zYD1VbeEuKGlrYPRDZPHjfyy0y-SawwSEaTZ8OQ/edit?usp=sharing

-In addition, the following monsters received changes that are worth calling out specifically.
+In addition, the following monsters received other changes that are worth calling out specifically.

 - Alatreon:
   - Head & Neck: Shot HZV increased to 50 (up from 30).
   - Body: Shot HZV decreased to 30 (down from 45).
   - Arms: Shot HZV increased to 40 (up from 20).
+  - Dragon HZV modifier:
+    - Increased to 0.5x during Fire and Ice states (up from 0.1x).
+    - Increased to 1.1x during Dragon state (up from 0.7x).
+    - > These changes are intended to enable Dragon to be a 3rd alternative element pick for a wider range of weapon types.
 - Behemoth:
   - Head: Blunt HZV increased to 65 (up from 55).
   - Arms: Blunt HZV increased to 45 (up from 40).